ELECTRONIC RECYCLING EVENT BRINGS IN MORE THAN 20,000 POUNDS OF WASTE

 CYBERBULLYING NOW INCLUDES AI IMAGES

-State Senator Steve Stadelman says AI technology has created new safety concerns, while Senator Li Arellano Jr. says the goal is to prevent bullying before it escalates into more serious situations.
+State Sen. Steve Stadelman said AI technology has created new safety concerns, while Sen. Li Arellano Jr. said the goal is to prevent bullying before it escalates into more serious situations.
 Parents are also encouraged to talk with their children about online safety and reporting digital harassment early.

 NEW LAWS REGARDING RENEWING DRIVER'S LICENSES FOR ELDERLY DRIVERS

 Under the Road Safety and Fairness Act, drivers will no longer be required to take a driving test beginning at age 79.
-Instead, only motorists age 87 and older will need an annual behind-the-wheel driving test to renew their license.
-Drivers ages 79 and up must still pass a vision exam, and those with traffic violations may also be required to take a written test.
+Instead, only motorists age 87 and older will need an annual behind-the-wheel driving test to renew their licenses.
+Drivers ages 79 and older must still pass a vision exam, and those with traffic violations may also be required to take a written test.

 The law also creates a process allowing immediate family members to report concerns about a loved one's cognitive or physical ability to drive.
 State data shows drivers 75 and older are involved in the fewest crashes of any age group, helping build bipartisan support for the legislation.